danielfdickinson/ivc-in-the-wtg-experiments/README.md

 #### Set-005

 Source code of scripts, configs, and files described in [Completing OpenStack SDK With Templating](https://www.wildtechgarden.ca/projects/experimental-learning/infrastructure-via-code/completing-openstacksdk-with-templating/).
 There is the usual note about updating configuration to and userdata to suit your environment.
 For ``X-002`` and beyond, you will also need to update the additional files to suit your situation.
 (The additional files are applied verbatim, except compressed and encoded).

+##### Set-006

+This is the initial copy from Set-005 of source code, configs, and files described in [Completing OpenStackSDK with Templating](https://www.wildtechgarden.ca/projects/experimental-learning/infrastructure-via-code/completing-openstacksdk-with-templating/) final script.
+Since that project has been halt (see that page for the reasons), this has not been taken beyond some minor modifications.

+## That's All Folks

+Hopefully you found the referenced website and these files useful.